-You can buy freeze dried fruits that you make into a powder thanks to a food processor.
-Or you can use a liquid form of natural food dye through juices or purees.
+food processor and a cup of water.
+Or you can make liquid dyes through vegetable and fruit juices or purees.
 Make your own juices and purees in a food processor, using an immersion blender or a blender.

-Pumpkin, Carrot Juice, sweet potatoes, paprika
+Pumpkin, Carrot Juice, carrot powder, sweet potatoes, paprika

 Turmeric powder, saffron flowers, butternut squash

-Spinach or Kale Juice, matcha powder
+A little Spinach or Kale Juice, matcha powder

 Purple Potatoes, Blackberries